 Ready to Learn

-We are introducing some changes to how we do things at St Bernadette’s.
-These changes are linked to our school rules and designed to help you make the most of school life, while becoming a more responsible individual.
+Our behaviour system, Ready to Learn, is designed to help you make the most of school life, while becoming a more responsible individual.

 Our Excellence Wheel provides a focus for us and our school rules help everyone to understand what it means to be a St Bernadette’s pupil.